Chef Paddy’s Citrus & Smoke Al Pastor

 Instructions

-2. Marinate the pork: Pour marinade over thin-sliced pork shoulder and refrigerate at least 8 hours, preferably overnight.
+2. Marinate the pork: Pour the marinade over the sliced pork shoulder and toss well to coat.
+Cover and refrigerate at least 8 hours, preferably overnight.

-3. Build the trompo or tray stack: Layer pork and pineapple slices onto a vertical spit (or stack tightly on skewers or a lined baking sheet).
+3. Build the trompo or tray stack: Layer marinated pork with pineapple slices on a vertical spit, sturdy skewers, or tightly across a foil-lined baking sheet or roasting pan.

 Pineapple Crema

 This ain’t your average crema.
-Chef Paddy’s Pineapple Crema brings a bright, tangy twist with just enough sweetness to cool the heat and cut through rich flavors.
+Chef Paddy’s Pineapple Crema brings a bright, tangy twist with just enough sweetness to cool the heat and cut through the rich pork.

 • 2 tbsp unsweetened pineapple juice